abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 We stop arguing because when a leader experiences argument as dissent, their reactions are unpredictable and poison the team.

 The way around this way of thinking is to
-(1) make very sure that you're right when you pick a fight with upper management, (2) fight for better delegation, not just a correct decision this one time.
+(1) make very sure that you're very right when you pick a fight with your boss, (2) fight for better delegation, not just a correct decision this one time.
 And (3) remember that if you succeed, things get permanently better; these are hard fights but companies need them to grow.

-Middle managers are often the only people who have the authority and connections to fight these fights.
+Middle managers are the only people who have the authority and connections to fight these fights.
 That's why they leak, that's why they manage up.
 The organization will fail if we don't.
-Employees depend on companies to put food on the table; you do have a moral obligation to help your employer not fail (if you can) (barring unforeseen circumstances like if [you've looked at these caps recently](https://www.youtube.com/watch?v=hn1VxaMEjRU)).
+Employees depend on companies to put food on the table; you do have a moral obligation to help your employer not fail (if you can) (barring circumstances like if [you've looked at these caps recently](https://www.youtube.com/watch?v=hn1VxaMEjRU)).

 I saw a [JAMA article](https://twitter.com/FutureDocs/status/938173926953443328) about 'professional silence' by doctors.
 Silence is not golden when an important argument is being suppressed.